Learn how Washington regulations affect payday loans in your city.

 Loan terms can be a bit confusing.
 The maximum term is 45 days — which is longer than in most states — but the minimum term will vary.
 This is because the Washington minimum loan term is one payday unless it falls within seven days of receiving the loan.
 If this is the case, the minimum loan term is two paydays from the loan’s start date.
 Read over your contract and check with your lender to be sure you know the exact terms of your loan.

 Consider these lenders for a short-term loan in Olympia

-To complete the application quickly and increase your chances of being approved, you’ll need to give the lender personal information about yourself.
+When you apply, you’ll need to give the lender personal information about yourself.
+This may include:

 - Personal details like your name, date of birth and Social Security number